grisu/gricli/src/main/resources/help/commands/view.md

 Parameters:

-    jobname:	The name of the job which the file is associated with (optional).
-    filename:	The relative or full path of the file.
+    jobname  : The name of the job which the file is associated with.
+(Optional) filename : The relative or full path of the file.

 Example usage: